mfeit-internet2/perfsonar-logo/README.md

-This version of the logo was created in Inkscape, and edits should be done there as welll.
+This version of the logo was created in Inkscape, and edits should be done there as well.
 The files contain Inkscape-specific XML but should still work fine with anything that wants to render it.

+**IMPORTANT:** When editing, edit `perfsonar.svg` and `perfsonar-powered.svg`.
+Those files still have the original text.
+Then convert the text parts of each to a path and re-save as `perfsonar-path.svg` and `perfsonar-powered-path.svg`.
+The Makefile will fail if it detects that the non-path version(s) haven't been created.

 The font used is DejaVu Sans:  https://dejavu-fonts.github.io